Saying thank you can make the biggest difference in your customer relationships.

 Not sure where to start?
 We’ve got you covered.
 Writing a brilliant thank you letter after closing the sale is less intimidating than you might think.
 Here’s our guide to making that very last detail count.

 Go for Digital, or Handwritten?

 Handwritten letters or well-done emails, both have their place.
-For your more straightforward business customers, an excellent email will do what you need.
+For your more straightforward business customers, an excellent customer appreciation email will do what you need.
 Digital doesn’t have to be dry, and can even have more meaning than an impersonal mailout.
 Make things easy by setting up some solid templates as your starting point.
 TextExpander makes it effortless to write up your starter email that your teams can then personally customize.
 It’ll save time, and take the pressure off your sales pros to write perfect copy unaided.